 - GPU information can be obtained by clicking on Windows Experience Index, then View and print, and looking at the line labelled "Graphics."

 - Navigate from the Apple logo in the menu bar to About this Mac More Info.

 - The Processor and Graphics lines respectively indicate your CPU and GPU.

-- The Minimum System Requirements article lists the Chrome OS devices that are supported.
-CPU/GPU information for Chrome OS devices is not required.
+- The Minimum system requirements article lists the Chrome OS devices that are supported.
+CPU or GPU information for Chrome OS devices is not required.